hpcleuven/VscDocumentation/source/leuven/slurm_specifics.rst

-While the :ref:`Running jobs in Slurm <running jobs>` pages provide generic information regarding Slurm, there are additional points to consider when when using Slurm on Tier-2 clusters hosted at KU Leuven.
+While the :ref:`Running jobs in Slurm <running jobs>` pages provide generic information regarding Slurm, there are additional points to consider when using Slurm on Tier-2 clusters hosted at KU Leuven.

 Compute credits